HigherOrderCO/Bend/docs/lazy-definitions.md

 ```
 Definitions are lazy in the runtime.
 Lifting lambda terms to new definitions will prevent infinite expansion.

-This optimization and many others is done automatically by hvm-lang.
+This optimization is done automatically by hvm-lang.